 Can skipping breakfast cause health issues?

 Eating breakfast could also have an effect on chronic disease and heart health.
-One observational study of 46,289 conducted by the Harvard University School of Public Health found women who skipped breakfast had a 20 per cent higher risk of being diagnosed with type 2 diabetes than those who ate it daily.
-Another study from Harvard University that looked at 16 years of data from 26,902 healthy men found those who skipped breakfast were 27 per cent more likely to have a non-fatal heart attack.
+One observational study of 46,289 conducted by the Harvard University School of Public Health found women who skipped breakfast had a higher risk of being diagnosed with type 2 diabetes than those who ate it daily.
+Another study from Harvard University that looked at 16 years of data from 26,902 healthy men found those who skipped breakfast were 27 per cent more likely to have a heart attack or death from coronary heart disease.

 What about breakfast and weight loss?